Parranoia/Radford-Rate-Em/README.md

 Radford-Rate-Em
 ===============

-"Rate My Professor"-like web application for Radford University
+Radford Rate 'Em is a "Rate My Professor"-like web application for Radford University.
+The primary languages used are PHP and JQuery Mobile.
+This allows it to scale to any device and still function just fine.